What is the name of the Special Educational Needs Coordinator (SENDCo) at The King Edwards VI School and what is her role?

 What areas of expertise do staff have in relation to special educational needs and what training do staff receive?

-We have an Access Department which is made up of a SENCO, two senior Curriculum Support Assistants and a team of more than twenty Curriculum Support Assistants.
+We have an Access Department which is made up of a SENDCO, two senior Curriculum Support Assistants and a team of more than twenty Curriculum Support Assistants.
 Within this team we have staff who have a range of experience, training and qualifications covering various special educational needs.
 Training is provided to all staff, including teachers and CSAs, as the need arises.
 There is on-going training for all staff as well as opportunities to further develop skills.
-Staff who are new to the school follow an induction programme which includes training and information on SEN.
+Staff who are new to the school follow an induction programme which includes training and information on SEND.